 The Library

-The Princeton University Library Library Library is one of the world’s foremost research libraries.
+The Princeton University Library is one of the world’s foremost research libraries.
 A hub of activity for exploration and discovery, it is continually evolving and enhancing its contribution to the Princeton research, teaching and learning experience.
 The Library actively supports today’s researchers through newly designed workspaces, in-depth expertise, state-of-the-art technology, and ever-increasing access to its extraordinary physical and electronic collections.
-Its extensive holdings range from an Egyptian Book of the Dead (circa 1250 BCE), to the papers of Nobel Prize winner Toni Morrison, to recently published scholarly works.
+Its extensive holdings range from an Egyptian Book of the Dead (circa 1250 BCE), to the papers of Nobel Prize laureate Toni Morrison, to recently published scholarly works.
 The Library has a campus-wide presence in nine locations, including the main library, the Harvey S. Firestone Memorial Library.

 The Art Museum

 With a collecting history that extends back to 1755, the Princeton University Art Museum is one of the leading university art museums in the world.
-Committed to advancing Princeton’s teaching and research missions, the museum has grown its collections to over 113,000 works of art ranging from ancient to contemporary and spanning the globe.
+Committed to advancing Princeton’s teaching and research missions, the museum has grown its collections to over 115,000 works of art ranging from ancient to contemporary and spanning the globe.